feast-dev/feast-workshop/module_1/README.md

     ```

 Start up the Docker daemon and then use Docker Compose to spin up the services as described above:
+- You may need to run `sudo docker-compose up` if you run into a Docker permission denied error
 ```console
 $ docker-compose up